Consumption Partial Insurance in the Presence of Tail Income Risk: Derivation of the consumption function

 \section{Derivation of the consumption function}

-In this appendix we derive the consumption function under a permanent-transitory specification for log income.
-We follow similar derivations in \citet{Blundell_Pistaferri_Preston2008}, BPP hereafter, though our approach is a refinement of theirs given the second-order approximation we carry out herein.
-We show below how to derive the most general (quadratic) consumption function \eqref{Eq::Consumption_Function_Quadratic}; the linear function \eqref{Eq::Consumption_Function_Linear} is a special case of this.
+This appendix shows how to derive the consumption function under the general AR(1) specification for log income in section \ref{Sec::Income_Persistence}; the consumption function based on the baseline permanent-transitory income process is a special case of this.
+We follow similar derivations in \citet{Blundell_Pistaferri_Preston2008}, BPP hereafter, though our approach is a refinement of theirs given the second-order approximation we carry out herein and the relaxation of the unit root assumption for income.
+We show below how to derive the most general (quadratic) consumption function; the linear function is a special case of this.
 We let a time unit in the model correspond to one calendar year.
 However, data in the PSID in recent years are available only every second year, so we adapt the derivations to reflect this.

 Let the utility function take the form $U(C_{it};\mathbf{Z}_{it}) = \widetilde{U}(C_{it}\exp(-\mathbf{Z}_{it}^\prime \boldsymbol{\alpha}))$, which simplifies the subsequent statements.
 The first-order conditions of the household problem \eqref{Eq::Household_Problem} \emph{s.t.} \eqref{Eq::Budget_Constraint} in a generic period $t+s$ are